CASE STUDY: THE ASAP PROGRAM

 “For some of our coaches who would be working in rural areas, we wanted to reduce drive time and provide a more efficient alternative to face-to-face coaching,” said Laura Blakley, ASaP Regional Supervisor.

-After considering several coaching tools, ASaP decided Swivl Teams + Robot met their needs best.
+After considering several coaching tools, ASaP decided Reflectivity + Robot met their needs best.

 More Than a Tool for Feedback

-Over time, the way ASaP used Swivl Teams + Robot expanded beyond educators submitting videos to their coaches for feedback.
+Over time, the way ASaP used Reflectivity + Robot expanded beyond educators submitting videos to their coaches for feedback.

-- Maria Makowiecki, an ASaP coach to an early learning and care centre, uses Teams to create an easier way for her and her colleagues to set clear and actionable goals.
+- Maria Makowiecki, an ASaP coach to an early learning and care centre, uses Reflectivity to create an easier way for her and her colleagues to set clear and actionable goals.

-- Swivl Teams + Robot helped the coaching become reciprocal.
+- Reflectivity + Robot helped the coaching become reciprocal.
 Coaches are able to easily record themselves modeling a classroom strategy to send directly to an educator they’re working with.

 - ASaP coaches are recording themselves giving feedback to educators.
 This helps coaches self-reflect on their coaching practice and provides them with the opportunity to receive feedback and coaching from their supervisors.

-ASaP began using Teams by Swivl as a relationship building tool, incorporating video into many aspects of their professional learning and remote coaching throughout a typical school year.
+ASaP began using Reflectivity as a relationship building tool, incorporating video into many aspects of their professional learning and remote coaching throughout a typical school year.
 Video-based activities include ice-breakers among coaches in professional learning sessions, modeling instructional strategies, and engaging in reflective feedback via text-based annotation.
 Throughout the pandemic, they also focused on the mental wellbeing of their program participants through virtual check-ins.

 ASaP has found success helping educators who are new to video coaching become more at ease while recording themselves with these approaches: